QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/developing-shells/deploy-to-prod.md

 - **restrictedValues** \= \[optional\] Comma-separated list of possible values

-In this example, we are adding an Execution Server Selector attribute named “Domain\_ESS” to a Shell named “ExampleShell” with “Test NY” as the default value:
+In this example, we are adding an Execution Server Selector attribute named "Domain\_ESS” to a Shell named "ExampleShell” with "Test NY” as the default value:

 ![](/Images/Devguide-shells/Deploying-to-Production_624x304.png)